SysManSquad/sysmansquadblogdev/content/posts/2020-09-27-use-the-task-sequence-deployment-type-to-deploy-an-application-with-sensitive-information.md

                 </ul>

                 <p class="has-text-align-justify">
-                  There are also some <a aria-label="undefined (opens in a new tab)" href="https://docs.microsoft.com/en-us/mem/configmgr/apps/get-started/creating-windows-applications#known-issues-for-a-task-sequence-deployment-type" target="_blank" rel="noreferrer noopener">known issues</a> (Remember the feature is still in pre-release):
+                  There are also some [known issues](https://docs.microsoft.com/en-us/mem/configmgr/apps/get-started/creating-windows-applications#known-issues-for-a-task-sequence-deployment-type) (Remember the feature is still in pre-release):
                 </p>

                 <ul>